QCFD-Lab/qlbm/README.md

  - The Space-Time QLBM described in [On the importance of data encoding in quantum Boltzmann methods](https://link.springer.com/article/10.1007/s11128-023-04216-6) by M.A.
 Schalkers and M. Möller.

 The `demos` directory contains several use cases for simulating and analyzing these algorithms.
 Each demo requires minimal setup once the virtual environment has been configured.
 Consult the `README.md` file in the `demos` directory for further details.

+> **Note on visualization**: we rely on  Paraview for visualizing the flow field of the simulation.
+You can install Paraview from [this link](https://www.paraview.org/download/).

 ## Configuration